-Static groundwater elevations in the Western Heights Management Area have generally increased or remained stable since October 2020, with the exception of WHWC-14 where the groundwater elevation has declined approximately 30 feet (Appendix A-55 to A-66).
-Groundwater elevations increased approximately 10 feet at the USGS Dunlap nested wells.
-The shallowest well, USGS Dunlap #5 screened from 230 to 250 feet, showed an increase of approximately 40 feet (Appendix A-66).
-The deepest well, USGS Dunlap #1 screened from 1,010 to 1,050 feet bgs, appeared to be influenced by production at municipal well WHWC-14, which is located approximately 50 feet from the USGS nested well cluster (Appendix A-61 and A-62).
-Groundwater elevations at USGS Dunlap #1 and WHWC-14 fluctuated 20 to 30 feet.
-Groundwater elevations at WHWC-02A, WHWC-10, and WHWC-11 trended generally flat with a slight decrease since October 2022 (Appendix A-55, A-58, and A-59).
+Static groundwater elevations trends in the Western Heights Management Area have generally increased or remained stable since October 2020 (Appendix A-55 to A-66).
+Groundwater elevations in the USGS Dunlap nested wells appear to be influenced by production by the nearby WHWC-14 well, but exhibit a general increasing trend since October 2021.
+Well WHWC-14 is located approximately 50 feet from the USGS nested well cluster (Appendix A-61 and A-62).
+Groundwater elevations at USGS Dunlap #1 and WHWC-14 fluctuated 30 feet.
+Groundwater elevations at WHWC-02A, WHWC-10, and WHWC-11 show a general decreasing trend since January 2024 (Appendix A-55, A-58, and A-59).